 top of page

-Vocabulary word Renegade - Practice with online flashcards, spelling bees and vocabulary quizzes
+Learn, practise and remember the word "Renegade" with flashcards, spelling bee and vocabulary quizzes

 A person who has abandoned or betrayed their previous allegiance, group, or principles, often to join or support a different and opposing faction or cause.